 Born to.
 I wasn’t really supposed to be born anyway, as a 2 month early premie.
 If I bucked the odds that way, maybe it was more MEANT to be that I’m here than the other way around.
 This is my argument to myself.
 It so often seems the opposite.
 Was it that early birth that put me behind the 8-ball healthwise?
 Did it stack the deck for friction and unaccepting attitudes in my family?

 Or was it like a trained professional once counseled me? – Keeping a child from being what they are is profoundly damaging.
-Whatever the thing about being a musician was, yeah.
+Whatever that quote about being a musician was, yeah.
 Profoundly damaging.

 Damage.
 Not seeing yourself clearly.
 Self-perception.
 The individual.
 Darkness.
 Hegel.